 4) Compost the tea – Tea makes excellent compost, it actually has very high contents of things necessary for the soil and plants

-Kombucha Myth – You can only make kombucha with a blend of green and black tea.
-Actually, you can make kombucha with almost any tea.
+Kombucha Myth – Kombucha can only be made with a blend of green and black tea.
+This is false.
+Kombucha can be made with almost any proper tea.
 And you can blend in almost any herb or dried berries/ fruits you like.

 Water will make or break your tea and by relation your kombucha.
 Distilled water is no good because it hasn’t got any minerals, and never use tap water.
 Tap water is full of chemicals, chlorine and deposits from the pipes.
 Mineral water and spring water are best to brew tea.

 * Choose a water with a pH of 7 – that’s neutral

-If you care about your health or the planet, we ask that you please don’t buy SCOBY’s or kombucha packaged in plastic.
+For the sake of your health and the planets, we ask that you please don’t buy SCOBY’s or kombucha packaged in plastic.
 Yes, lately, everyone seems to sell SCOBY’s this way.
 But it wasn’t always like this.
 Avoid contamination, the starter culture is usually the most acidic form of kombucha, it’s pH is usually below 3.0.
 Acidic liquids ( insert kombucha ) will leach chemicals from plastics.

 *Cleanliness, purity and sterility are the most important things to making delicious kombucha.
 Make sure your glass vessel is clean and sterilized before adding your tea and cultures.
 Distilled vinegar works well and so does very hot water to sanitize.